We help make your business a success

 The recognisable trailer has been designed to help them deliver food as fast as possible, while still maintaining the high standard on which they have built their reputation.
 All of their ingredients are locally sourced and fair trade where possible and their signature salsas and guacamole are made fresh on the day – spotting these guys at a food fair always incites a squeal of excitement.

-AJ’s is a relatively new venture that has quickly become a hotspot for foodies and workmen alike.
+AJ’s catering van is a relatively new venture that has quickly become a hotspot for foodies and workmen alike.
 Situated in the wholesale fruit and veg market on Crowhurst Road, AJ’s offers a healthier take on traditional fast food.
 The venture was started by Julia Dickens, an ex tutor and business partner Andy McGlennon, who trained as a chef at the Savoy Hotel on the Strand.

 Julia Dickens credits the changing market of “healthy eating and people on diets” to the success of the business, which offers more freshly prepared, veg-based products than fried foods.
 The business partners gave up their full-time careers in favour of becoming part of Brighton’s street food revolution, both have said they wish they had done it sooner.

-To finish up this culinary adventure, Honeycomb cakes offers sweet delights using only local, organic and fairtrade ingredients.
+To finish up this culinary adventure, Honeycomb Cakes offers sweet delights using only local, organic and fairtrade ingredients.
 For those gluten-phobes, as many here at Crunch claim to be, they also have delicious gluten-free options.
 Rebecca at Honeycomb cakes has been a full-time cake maker for almost two years and makes her living selling cakes at the Street Diner and taking private orders for weddings and birthdays.

 Rebecca told us: